Abirii/Camara-Remote-Control/README.md

 # Control video with hand

-1)Store the video frames and iteration over the frames
+● Store the video frames and iteration over the frames

-2)Count how many fingers are being held up
+● Count how many fingers are being held up

 # Store the video frames and iteration over the frames